Barr, Luke: *1968

 - Escoffier ran the kitchens and restaurants

-Under them, the Savoy became the most fashionable hotel in London, attracting elite guests including Edward VII.
+Under their leadership, the Savoy became the most fashionable hotel in London, attracting elite guests including Edward VII.

 The hotel owners accused them of several questionable practices: